BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 197 ---

-17.1.2015 EN Official Journal of the European Union L 12/197

 2. The system of governance of the special purpose vehicle shall consist of all of the following: